-You will work on a range of projects funded by external governmental and National Health and Medical Research funding schemes.
-You will be expected to collaborate with other members of the research team in producing research outputs and lead the writing and analyses when required.

-The appointee will report to Dr Allison Milner and will be expected to support the broad ethos of the School and the School's compliance with University policies and procedures, including environmental health and safety.
+The successful applicant will also contribute to other research projects and will collaborate with other members of the research team to produce research outputs.
+The role will include the writing of research grants and ethics applications as required.
+The appointee will be expected to support the broad ethos of the School and the School's compliance with University policies and procedures, including environmental health and safety.